HL7/US-Core/input/pagecontent/general-requirements.md

 ### Missing Data

 There are situations when information on a particular data element is missing and the source system does not know reason for the absence of data.
-If the source system does not have data for an element with a minimum cardinality = 0 (including elements labeled *Must Support*), <span class="bg-success" markdown="1">the data element **SHALL** be omitted from the resource.
+If the source system does not have data for an element with a minimum cardinality = 0 (including elements labeled *Must Support*), the data element **SHALL** be omitted from the resource.
 If the data element is a a *Mandatory* element (in other words, where the minimum cardinality is > 0), it **SHALL** be present for *even if* the source system does not have data.
-The core specification provides guidance for what to do in this situation, which is summarized below:</span><!-- new-content -->
+The core specification provides guidance for what to do in this situation, which is summarized below:

 1. For *non-coded* data elements, use the [DataAbsentReason Extension] in the data type
   - Use the code `unknown` - The value is expected to exist but is not known.